actor-framework/actor-framework/manual/Metrics.rst

 Histograms use the actor system configuration to enable users to override hard-coded default bucket settings.
-On construction, the histogram family check whether a key ``metrics.${prefix}.${name}.buckets`` exists.
+On construction, the histogram family check whether a key ``caf.metrics.${prefix}.${name}.buckets`` exists.
 Further, the metric instance also checks on construction whether a more specific bucket setting for one of its label dimensions exist.

 For example, consider we add a histogram family with prefix ``http``, name ``request-duration``, and label dimension ``method`` to the registry.
-The family first tries to read ``metrics.http.request-duration.buckets`` from the configuration and otherwise falls back to the hard-coded defaults.
-When creating a histogram instance from the family with the label ``method=put``, the construct first tries to read ``metrics.http.request-duration.method=put.buckets`` from the configuration and otherwise uses the default for the family.
+The family first tries to read ``caf.metrics.http.request-duration.buckets`` from the configuration and otherwise falls back to the hard-coded defaults.
+When creating a histogram instance from the family with the label ``method=put``, the construct first tries to read ``caf.metrics.http.request-duration.method=put.buckets`` from the configuration and otherwise uses the default for the family.

 In a configuration file, users may provide bucket settings like this:

 .. code-block:: none

+  caf {
     metrics {
       http {
         # measures the duration per HTTP request in seconds
         request-duration {
           buckets = [
             0.001, # ≤   1ms
             0.01,  # ≤  10ms
             0.05,  # ≤  50ms
             0.1,   # ≤ 100ms
             0.25,  # ≤ 250ms
             0.5,   # ≤ 500ms
             0.75,  # ≤ 750ms
           ]
           # use different settings for get requests
           "method=put" {
             buckets = [
               0.007, # ≤   7ms
               0.012, # ≤  12ms
               0.025, # ≤  25ms
               0.05,  # ≤  50ms
               0.1,   # ≤ 100ms
             ]
+          }
         }
       }
     }